It’s critically important that your canvas frame has perfectly square corners adjoining straight, true stretcher bars… most of the time.

-You can buy stock (NOT Keyable) round canvas frames from 12” to 42” in diameter.
-As you increase in size to a larger than 24” frame, the stretcher bar width increases in these custom frames, to accommodate that extra canvas load and tension on the frame.
+You can buy round canvas strainers (NOT Keyable) from 12” to 42” in diameter.
+As you increase in size to a larger than 24” frame, the stretcher bar width increases in these custom frames to accommodate that extra canvas load and tension on the frame.

 Custom frames can come in any size and shape you desire, from geometric shapes like triangles and ovals to irregular designs you’ve dreamed up.
 Over the years we’ve created round and shaped stretchers over 19 feet in diameter!

 A custom 19-foot round canvas frame goes through quality checks in the Upper Canada Stretchers workshop.

 Of course, the larger the frame, the greater the demands for support.
 Rounded frames this large are achieved by first precision-cutting plywood strips using our CNC machine, then laminating them together for maximum strength.
 Cross-bracing adds support, and gravity bars are recommended for hanging.

 CNC machining also enables us to create arched and other irregularly shaped canvas frames, like these ones for artist, Landon Metz.